 Overview: How to Make Crepes

-3. Chill the batter: Chill the crepe batter for at least 30–60 minutes before cooking it.
+Chill the batter: Chill the crepe batter for at least 30–60 minutes before cooking it.
 This time in the refrigerator is crucial to the taste, texture, and success of your crepes.
 Use this time to clean up and get your skillet ready.
 You can even chill the batter overnight so it’s ready to cook the next day.

-5. Cook crepes one at a time: The longest part of this recipe is standing over the stove and cooking them one at a time over medium heat.
+Cook crepes one at a time: The longest part of this recipe is standing over the stove and cooking them one at a time over medium heat.
 Use only 3–4 Tablespoons of batter per crepe.
 (I usually use 3 Tablespoons.)
 The less you use and the larger you stretch the crepe, the thinner they’ll be.
 As you can see in my video tutorial, I twirl the pan so the batter stretches as far as it can go.
-If you don’t do this, your crepes will be pretty thick and taste like tortillas.
-Still delicious, but very different.
-Flip the crepe over and cook the other side, too.
+If you don’t do this, your crepes will be pretty thick and taste more like tortillas.
+Still delicious, but a very different texture!

 How to Make Crepes Ahead of Time

-You can make the crepe batter up to 1 day in advance.
-Seal tightly in your blender or pour into a mixing bowl and cover tightly, then prepare crepes the next day.
-Crepes are best enjoyed right away, but you can make a batch and store in the refrigerator for up to 1–2 days.
 Reheat in the microwave or arrange on a lined baking sheet (they can overlap).
-Cover with aluminum foil and warm in a 275°F (135°C) degree oven for 10 minutes.
+Cover with aluminum foil and warm in a 275°F (135°C) oven for 10 minutes.
 You can also freeze crepes—see instructions below.

 Crepes Success Tips

-1. Chill the batter: I mentioned this above and include it in the written recipe below, but it’s definitely worth repeating.
+- Chill the batter: I mentioned this above and include it in the written recipe below, but it’s definitely worth repeating.
 One secret to the BEST crepes is to chill the crepe batter for at least 30–60 minutes and up to 1 day.
 This time in the refrigerator enhances the batter’s flavor and, more importantly, gives the flour a chance to fully hydrate.

-2. Butter the pan between each crepe: The best part of crepes is the thin, delicate, and buttery crisp edges.
+- Butter the pan between each crepe: The best part of crepes is the thin, delicate, and buttery crisp edges.
 To achieve this, butter the pan between EACH crepe.
 Sounds like a pain, but just grab a stick of butter and coat the pan before adding more batter.
 You won’t regret it.

-3. Twirl the pan: Pour the batter into the center of the hot and buttered pan.
+- Twirl the pan: Pour the batter into the center of the hot and buttered pan.
 Lift the pan up and twirl it so the batter stretches as far out as it can go.
 (The thinner the crepe, the better texture it has—trust me.)
 This crucial technique is much easier than it sounds and you can watch me do it in the video tutorial.

 Crepe Fillings & Toppings